 Best Authoring Practices for Creating Python Packages

-What’s the easiest way to create a Python package that makes code-reusability across multiple teams and project a cinch?
+What’s the easiest way to create a Python package that makes code reusability across multiple teams and projects a cinch?

 (It’s a trick question.)